A tail-shape actuarial index based on equal level relationships between Value at Risk and Expected Shortfall: Marginal risk contributions with respect to VaR via -index

 We discuss here the Euler's risk allocation principle introduced in \cite{tasche2007capital} within the context of the FES and the $\theta$-index.
-In fact, we consider an aggregate loss position represented by the sum of $d$ different loss components (differrent sectors of an insurance company), i.e.
+For an aggregate loss position constituted by the sum of $d$ different loss components (differrent sectors of an insurance company), i.e.

-The Euler's allocation principle, allows us to estimate the contribution of each individual risk to the total position.
-In fact, for a certain risk mapping $\mathcal{R}(\cdot)$, the $j$-th individual risk contribution is calculated by
+where $X\in \mathcal{X}$ and also $X_j \in \mathcal{X}$ for any $j=1,2,...,d$.
+The Euler's allocation principle allows for estimating the risk contribution for each component to the total risk position.
+For a certain risk mapping $\varrho(\cdot)$, the $j$-th individual risk contribution is calculated by

 For homogeneous risk measures the full allocation property is satisfied, i.e.